After-Death Communication

 Briefly, communication with deceased loved ones cannot be forced.
 Obsession will only block your attempt.
 Relax and let go.
 Don't complicate the process.
 Soulful signs from our deceased loved ones are all around us if we look for them.
 Messages will come in simple forms, like a familiar smell or a loving thought, and little things do mean something.
 There are no coincidences.

-winter redbirds and Merlin's Gift are true, but let's face it, they were subjective events.
+You may have to wait until the powerful emotions of acute grief subside for your loved one to get through but welcome their presence when they do.
+My experiences of winter redbirds, Merlin's Gift and Jimmy's Visit are true, but let's face it, they were subjective events.
 Just as no one can convince me that they didn't happen, I cannot persuade anyone that they did.
 Whether you believe my stories, or not, is your decision.
 Please stay open to the possibility of mystery as you arrive at your own conclusions.

 From Healing After Loss by Martha Whitmore Hickman